Mining and the Sustainable Development Goals

 CCSI has been working with the World Economic Forum, United Nations Development Programme (UNDP), and the UN Sustainable Development Solutions Network (SDSN) to create a shared understanding of how the mining industry can most effectively contribute to the SDGs.
 The report will help mining companies navigate where their activities – from exploration, through operations and mine closure – can help the world achieve the SDGs.
 Governments, civil society and other stakeholders can also identify opportunities for shared action and partnership with the industry.

 A draft report of Mapping Mining to the Sustainable Development Goals: A Preliminary Atlas was released for public consultation in January 2016; the final version was released on July 19, 2016.
-To download the executive summary or the full report (available in English, Spanish, and French), please go here.
+The executive summary and the full report (available in English, Spanish, and French) are available here.